MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/index.md

 _General User Experience (UX) coverage including User Interface (UI) controls, use Xcode's Interface Builder and UX design principles when working with Xamarin.tvOS._

-When working with C# and .NET in a Xamarin-based tvOS, you have access to the same User Interface controls that a developer working in in Objective-C or Swift and Xcode does.
+When working with C# and .NET in a Xamarin-based tvOS, you have access to the same User Interface controls that a developer working in Objective-C or Swift and Xcode does.
 Xcode's Interface Builder can be used to create and maintain your User Interfaces (or optionally create them directly in C# code).

 The guides listed below give detailed information about working with tvOS UI elements in a Xamarin.tvOS app.
 It is highly suggested that you work through the [Hello, tvOS Quick Start Guide](~/ios/tvos/get-started/hello-tvos.md) first, as it covers key concepts and techniques that we'll be using in every article.